CHPS Releases Highly-Anticipated 2019 Core Criteria Version 3.0 Update

-Sacramento – The Collaborative for High Performance Schools (CHPS) released the public review draft of its Core Criteria v3.0.
-This newest update is now open for public comment through December 10, 2018.
-The third edition of the school-oriented green building rating system builds upon the CHPS 2014 Core Criteria guidelines currently in practice and incorporates recent changes in construction and building materials technology.
-It also adds additional credits to specifically address lowering school buildings’ carbon footprint through reduction of greenhouse gas emissions and promoting resiliency to climate change.
+Sacramento, Calif. – Today the Collaborative for High Performance Schools (CHPS) released its highly-anticipated K-12 school-focused CHPS 2019 Core Criteria 3.0.
+The third edition builds upon the CHPS 2014 Core Criteria.
+It incorporates recent developments in construction and building materials technology and adds additional credits addressing lowering school buildings’ carbon footprint through the reduction of greenhouse gas emissions and promoting resiliency to climate change.

-“CHPS supports healthy, high performance schools through its Core Criteria, which set robust standards for schools for indoor air quality, natural lighting, acoustics, energy efficiency, and use of clean building materials.
-All of these not only make our school buildings safer and healthier, but also provide beautiful, comfortable, and stimulating spaces for our children to learn and thrive,” said Elisabeth Krautscheid, Managing Director of CHPS.
+“CHPS supports healthy, high performance schools through its Core Criteria, which set robust standards for schools for indoor air quality, natural lighting, acoustics, energy efficiency, and the use of low emitting building materials.
+All of these not only make our school buildings safer and healthier, but also provide beautiful, comfortable, and stimulating spaces for our children to learn and thrive,” said Elisabeth Krautscheid, CHPS managing director.